DMacharia/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -a display current directory contents, including hidden files ls -lan display Long format with user and group IDs displayed numerically and hidden files mkdir command to make directory
+ls -a display current directory contents, including hidden files ls -lan display Long format with user and group IDs displayed numerically and hidden files mkdir command to make directory mv moving file from one directory to another